chungs10/United/README.md

 ## Acknowledgements

-We thank Mr. Anthony Haloulos of the United Airlines Innovation Lab for sponsoring this project and for his guidance as our client sponsor.
+We thank Mr. Anthony Haloulos for his guidance as our client sponsor.